premitha27/OncoMarker/README.md

 ```

 ## Before Using the Package – Important Setup
 Set your working directory to the data folder.
-You can do this by going into the top toolbar in R:
+You can do this by going into the top toolbar in R:<br>
-**Session --> Set Working Directory --> Choose Directory**
+**Session --> Set Working Directory --> Choose Directory**<br>
-Choose the data directory which you downloaded from this repository.
+Choose the data directory which you downloaded from this repository.<br>
 Make sure all the data sets or files you want to analyze are in .txt format

 ## The GenePanel Object